demisto/vscode-extension/README.md

 If you wish to see the process running (or check why it's failing or not working), change `xsoar.linter.showOnSaveTerminal` to `true`.

+### Auto Save

+By default, the extension will automatically save changes made to the integration/automation file made in the webview (opened with *XSOAR: Load Integration/Script*). to disable it, change `xsoar.autoSave` to `false`.

+## Contributing

+Contributions are welcome and appreciated.
+To contribute follow the instructions below and submit a PR.

+Before merging any PRs, we need all contributors to sign a contributor license agreement.
+By signing a contributor license agreement, we ensure that the community is free to use your contributions.

+When you open a new pull request, a bot will evaluate whether you have signed the CLA.
+If required, the bot will comment on the pull request, including a link to accept the agreement.
+The CLA document is also available for review as a [PDF](https://github.com/demisto/content/blob/master/docs/cla.pdf).

+If the `license/cla` status check remains on *Pending*, even though all contributors have accepted the CLA, you can recheck the CLA status by visiting the following link (replace **[PRID]** with the ID of your PR): <https://cla-assistant.io/check/demisto/vscode-extension?pullRequest=[PRID]> .

+## Development

+### Dev Setup Environment

+* `npm install`
+* `npm run compile`
+* `pip demisto-sdk` or use [pipenv](https://pipenv.pypa.io/en/latest/) to install the demisto-sdk from the Pipfile.

 ### Dev Containers

 The Cortex XSOAR extension can run content on development container.